NPSVisionLab/NPSPyCaffe/README.md

 Download CUDA toolkit 7.5 from nVidia website.
 Download cuDNN v3 or cuDNN v4 from the nVidia website.
 Unpack and upzip to %CUDA_PATH%.

+You can download a netbeans module that contains the plugin from:

+    ftp://vision.nps.edu/org-nps-autopsypycaffe.nbm (600k)

 Install the org-nps-autopsypycaffe.nbm plugin from the Autopsy Plugin screen.

 After you install the plugin, you can edit the NPSPyCaffe\detector.properties file in the plugin install directory (usually <user name>\AppData\Roaming\autopsy\NPSPyCaffe).
 Change the main.python property to reflect where you installed python.
 To get more debug information from the program set to true the main.debug property.